vmware-samples/euc-samples/macOS-Samples/BootstrapPackage/README.md

 ## Recommended Deployment - InstallApplications Tool
-To have greater control over what packages are installed on enrollment, and also to work around Apple bugs on pre-10.12.6 devices, we advise using the open source tool, [InstallApplications](https://github.com/erikng/installapplications) created by Erik Gomez.
+To have greater control over what packages are installed on enrollment, and also to work around the macOS bug stated in the Caveats section, we advise using the open source tool, [InstallApplications](https://github.com/erikng/installapplications) created by Erik Gomez.
 This tool was created *specifically for this feature*, to enhance the capabilities of `InstallApplication` and work around the OS platform issues & limitations.

 #### How does the tool work?
 Pkgs are stored on an external file server, such as AWS S3.
 A JSON Manifest should be created that defines the location, name, SHA256 hash of each file, and also stored on a file server.
 The InstallApplications tool will look at this manifest to download and install the packages in the defined order, validating the hash before installation for security.